 Click here to register

-Consultants preparing to take the next step in their career as a private practitioner will find this course offers an essential grounding in key aspects of running a business.
+Get practical advice on taking the next step in your career as a private practitioner.
+This course provides an essential grounding in the key aspects of setting up and running a business and the common pitfalls to look out for.

-Facilitated by Dr Mike Roddis and includes an MDU medico-legal adviser and representatives from an accountancy firm, private hospital group, private health insurer and a consultant working in private practice.
+Facilitated by Dr Mike Roddis and Dr Jerard Ross, and featuring representatives from an accountancy firm, private hospital group, private health insurer and a consultant working in private practice.

 Dr Mike Roddis